DOI-USGS/sfrmaker/README.md

 The second line may be "bin" for 32 bit or "bin64" for 64 bit.
 If you are using ArcMap 10.0 or 10.2, "Desktop10.1" in the above path needs to be modified accordingly.

-2) Place this file in your python path where all your site-packages are installed.
+2) **Place this file in your python path where all your site-packages are installed**.
 For example, for users of the Enthought Canopy Distribution, the file would need to be placed at:
 `C:\Users\<username>\AppData\Local\Enthought\Canopy\User\Lib\site-packages\`